langmead-lab/vargas/doc/doc.md

 [![Build Status](https://travis-ci.org/RaviGaddipati/vargas.svg?branch=master)](https://travis-ci.org/RaviGaddipati/vargas)

 Vargas aligns short reads to a directed acyclic graph (DAG).
 Reads are aligned using a SIMD vectorized version of Smith-Waterman, aligning multiple reads at once.
-The the aligner reports the best positions of reads without traceback to keep memory usage manageable.
 Additionally, vargas can be used to simulate reads from a DAG while stratifying by various parameters.

 # Building {#building}